loopbackio/loopback-next/docs/site/Request-response-cycle.md

 ##### 2. ParseParams

 [ParseParams](https://loopback.io/doc/en/lb4/apidocs.rest.parseparamsprovider.html)
-parses LoopBack-relevant request paremeters from the request body, URL segment, and query parameters.
+parses LoopBack-relevant request parameters from the request body, URL segment, and query parameters.

 It is also responsible for validating the property types of the request body, as